-Vermont is the largest producer of maple syrup in the U.S., producing more than 500,000 gallons per year.
+Vermont is the largest producer of maple syrup outside of Canada, producing more than 500,000 gallons per year.

 "I think this town is beautiful, and the surroundings are good, and the learning atmosphere here is very good.
 I wanted to change myself.
 That's the reason why I choose this place to study."